julien-rundstadler/nlp_project_political_speeches/README.md

 The work is based on sentiment analysis and named entity recognition.

 # Data source
-The initial data is a corpus of 1000 U.S. presidents speech transcriptions from the [Miller Center of Public Affairs](https://data.millercenter.org/index.html).
+The initial data is a corpus of roughly 1000 U.S. presidents speech transcriptions provided by the [Miller Center of Public Affairs](https://data.millercenter.org/index.html).